Leading Silicon Valley in Research

 Faculty and researchers collaborate with corporate partners and sponsors in Silicon Valley to meet critical challenges, while students gain invaluable experience and exposure to innovation at the ground level.

 Researchers convene regular sessions to share ideas, discuss findings and connect new developments with current projects.

 News about faculty projects, presentations, appearances, papers and scholarly activities.
 Faculty: submit your items to email@example.com

-- Tony Wasserman, professor of the practice in the Integrated Innovation Institute, is the keynote speaker on the first day of the 22nd IEEE International Conference on Requirements Engineering (RE'14) in Sweden; his talk is on "Startups and Requirements."
+- Tony Wasserman, professor of the practice in the Integrated Innovation Institute, was keynote speaker on the first day of the 22nd IEEE International Conference on Requirements Engineering (RE'14) in Sweden; his talk was on "Startups and Requirements."

-- Corina Pasareanu, Senior Systems Scientist, is General Chair for this year's ISSTA'14 (International Symposium on Software Testing and Analysis) and next year will be one of the two Program Chairs for CAV'15 (International Conference on Computer Aided Verification).
+- Corina Pasareanu, Senior Systems Scientist, was General Chair for ISSTA'14 (International Symposium on Software Testing and Analysis) and is one of the two Program Chairs for CAV'15 (International Conference on Computer Aided Verification) in July 2015.
 These are the top conferences in verification for both software and hardware.
 CMU-SV Researcher Temesghen Kahsai will serve as local chair for CAV'15.